torvalds/linux/Documentation/i2c/i2c-sysfs.rst

 (Physical) I2C Bus Controller
 -----------------------------

-The hardware system that the Linux kernel is running on may have multiple physical I2C bus controllers.
+The hardware system that the GNU/Linux kernel is running on may have multiple physical I2C bus controllers.
 The controllers are hardware and physical, and the system may define multiple registers in the memory space to manipulate the controllers.
-Linux kernel has I2C bus drivers under source directory ``drivers/i2c/busses`` to translate kernel I2C API into register operations for different systems.
-This terminology is not limited to Linux kernel only.
+GNU/Linux kernel has I2C bus drivers under source directory ``drivers/i2c/busses`` to translate kernel I2C API into register operations for different systems.
+This terminology is not limited to GNU/Linux kernel only.

 I2C Bus Physical Number